JKC-Codes/eleventy-plugin-time-to-read/README.md

 }
 ```

-Then, depending on your template engine (11ty uses Liquid by default) insert the filter into your template:
+Then, depending on your template engine (Liquid by default) insert the filter into your template:

 ```
 // Liquid (.liquid) or Nunjucks (.njk):